MiguelSanLeon/holidays-survey/README.md

 ### Title Screen

-- This screen shows the name of the survey.
+- This screen shows the name of the survey and it also has a loading message to keep the user waiting during the process.
 ![Title Screen](assets/readme-files/title-screen.png)

-- This is the welcome screen and shows an introductory message.
+- This is the welcome screen and shows an introductory message which provides more details about the purpose of the program.
 - The user needs to press enter to continue to next screen.
 ![First Presentation Screen](assets/readme-files/first-presentation-screen.png)